stanfordnlp/treelstm/README.md

 The goal of this task is to predict sentiment labels for sentences.
 For this task, we use the [Stanford Sentiment Treebank](http://nlp.stanford.edu/sentiment/index.html) dataset.
 Here, there are two sub-tasks: binary and fine-grained.
 In the binary sub-task, the sentences are labeled `positive` or `negative`.
 In the fine-grained sub-task, the sentences are labeled `very positive`, `positive`, `neutral`, `negative` or `very negative`.

-For this task, run:
+To train models for the sentiment classification task on the Stanford Sentiment Treebank, run:

 ```
-th sentiment/main.lua
+th sentiment/main.lua --model <constituency|lstm|bilstm> --layers <num_layers> --dim <mem_dim>
 ```

 This trains a Constituency Tree LSTM model for the "fine-grained" 5-class classification sub-task.

-For the binary classification sub-task, run:
+For the binary classification sub-task, run with the `-b` or `--binary` flag, for example:

 ```
-th sentiment/main.lua --binary
+th sentiment/main.lua -m constituency -b
 ```

 Predictions are written to the `predictions` directory and trained model parameters are saved to the `trained_models` directory.